Improving Seasonal Flu Immunisation in the Clinical At Risk Population

 Immunisation is a critical, cost-effective element in preventing the transmission of infectious diseases.
 Seasonal flu immunisation is the simplest way to prevent the spread of flu.

-A previous small pilot with 11 GP practices in Greater Glasgow and Clyde provided individualised feedback on their previous year’s performance to improve uptake and assist in reviewing procedures on the management of seasonal flu immunisation.
+A previous small pilot in 11 GP practices in NHS Greater Glasgow and Clyde (NHS GGC) demonstrated a small but significant improvement on flu vaccination uptake when individualised feedback to practices was provided on their last year’s performance and review of their procedures.

 - What was the approach?

 The project used a quality improvement approach (a series of Plan Do Study Act cycles) to create and refine a self-audit tool and individualised feedback report.